Efficient and Consistent Bundle Adjustment on Lidar Point Clouds: Benchmark Evaluation

 To verify the effectiveness of the optimization solvers and their scalability to the number of pose $M_p$, number of feature $M_f$, and number of points $N$ per feature, we design a point-cloud generator which generates $M_f$ random planes and $M_p$ lidar scans at random poses.
 Each pose corresponds to one group of point-cloud whose number of points on each plane is $N$.
 Hence, there are totally $NM_f$ points at each scan.
-To mimic the real lidar point noises, we also corrupt the points sampled on each plane by a isotropic Gaussian noise with standard deviation $\sigma_p=0.05$m, the typical noise level for existing lidar sensors.
-In the nominal settings, $M_f = M_p = N = 40$.
-From the nominal settings, we enumerate each of the three parameters at values $\{10, 20, 40, 80, 160\}$ to investigate the performance of each solver at different scales.
-This makes a total number of 13 scenes.
-In each scene, the experiment is repeated for 10 times with separately sampled poses, planes, and point noises, leading to a total 130 experiments.
-The initial pose trajectories for all the optimization methods are obtained by perturbing the ground-true poses by a Gaussian noise with standard deviation {$\delta \boldsymbol \phi=2$ deg and $\delta t = 0.1$ m}.
+We use the ground-true plane association provided by the simulator.
+To mimic the real lidar point noises, we also corrupt the points sampled on each plane by an isotropic Gaussian noise with standard deviation $\sigma_p=0.05$m, the typical noise level for existing lidar sensors.
+The initial poses are perturbed from the ground-true poses with errors randomly sampled from a Gaussian distribution.
+The base standard deviation of the Gaussian distribution is $\| \delta \boldsymbol \phi \|=0.1$ deg for rotation and $\| \delta \mathbf t\| = 1$ cm for translation.
+In the nominal settings, $M_f = M_p = N = 100$ and the initial pose error standard deviation is $10\times$ the base value.
+From the nominal settings, we enumerate each of the $M_f, M_p$ and $N$ at values $\{10, 30, 100, 300, 1000, 3000\}$ and the initial pose error standard deviation at values {$1\times$, $5\times$, $10\times$, $15\times$, $20\times$, $25\times$} of the base value to investigate the performance of each solver at different scales.
+This makes a total number of 21 scenes.
+In each scene, the experiment is repeated for 10 times with separately sampled poses, planes, and point noises, leading to a total 210 experiments.